A finiteness condition for complex continued fraction algorithms: Proof of the main result

 \section{Proof of the main result}

 Before we start the proof we recall some mapping properties of circles and lines in $\mathbb{C}$.
 For $r \in (0,\infty)$ and $m \in \C$ write $C_r(m) \subseteq \C$ for the circle with radius $r$ and center $m$.
-A set that is either a circle or a line will be called a {\it generalized circle}.
-It is well known (see {\it e.g.}~\cite[Section~3.2]{Hahn:94}) that each generalized circle in $\C$ can be written in the form
+A subset of $\mathbb C$ that is either a circle or a line will be called a {\it generalized circle} and can be written in the form